-A: Employers have the right to monitor company’s equipment, including monitoring messages and emails sent using this equipment.
+A: Employers have the right to monitor a company’s equipment, including monitoring messages and emails sent using this equipment.

 US employers have the right to monitor their property.
 In other words, in the USA employers have the right to monitor computers, servers, and other electronic devices that belong to a company and are provided by the employer to employees to perform work-related activities.
 So, any email or message, sent using an employer’s property, might be monitored, regardless whether is it work-related or personal.

 In general, the monitoring practice is widely applied and allowed in the US.
 As cited by Law360 ( New York, 2009), a 2007 survey conducted by the American Management Association suggests that 66 percent of companies monitor employees’ Internet connections, 45 percent of employers track employees’ keystrokes and time spent at the keyboard and 43 percent of companies monitor employees’ e-mail.